sergeykomlach/AdvancedBiometricPromptCompat/README.md

 ```java
 BiometricPromptCompat.init(null);
  ```
-This will start the asynchronous initialization process.
+This will start the initialization process.
 If you want to do something after initialization - you can also pass a Runnable object - it will be called when initialization is complete.

  **BiometricApi:**

-  `BiometricApi.AUTO` - the library will peek at the best-matched API (default)
+  `BiometricApi.AUTO` - the library will peek at the best-matched API

   `BiometricApi.LEGACY_API` - forced usage of legacy biometric APIs like Fingerprint or FaceUnlock, and custom UI